Ehsan-Hussain-for-work/Unix_Project_PersonalConsole/CHOICES.md

 #### Expected Hardware:
-For the hardware, we decided to use the raspberry pi as it is lightweight, supports Linux natively and can run emulation software such as box86/64 and Wine, software needed to run the games we would like (Fallout 1 and 2).
+For the hardware, we decided to use the raspberry pi as it is lightweight, supports Linux natively and can run emulation software such as RetroPie, software needed to run the games we would like (Fallout 1 and 2).
 As well as the raspberry pi, we also chose the Game Hat interface due to it having built in buttons, joysticks, speakers as well as a screen.
 This makes it an all in one portable console, and, due to the joysticks, makes it perfect for isometric games relative to other types of hardware we could've used.
 It also has pretty good physical integration with the raspberry pi.

 #### Extra Features:
 We 3D printed a shell as the device was very fragile and exposed without it.
 The shell would protect the electrical components within the console from external elements.
+We also got 4 18650 batteries from Canadian Tire, as they are required for the system to be portable and work as a handheld mobile console.

 #### Expected Softwares:
 At first, we rejected using RetroPie as it focuses on console games while we plan to run cumputer games, but we ended up comming around to it as